mui/material-ui/docs/src/pages/css-in-js/advanced/advanced-pt.md

 const className = `${productionPrefix}-${identifier}`;
 ```

 If you don't like this default behavior, you can change it.
-JSS relies on the concept of [class name generator](https://cssinjs.org/jss-api/#generate-your-class-names).
+O JSS conta com o conceito de [gerador de nome de classe](https://cssinjs.org/jss-api/#generate-your-class-names).

 ## Global CSS